wmatthew/matthews_web/eleventy/projects/pentominos.md

 In effect, we have a boundless number of tiling **puzzles**, where each puzzle is a fixed tile set and board size.
 Some will have no solutions; some will have many.
 It's not immediately obvious if there will be any pattern, but this seems like an interesting space to explore.

-{% include polyomino, boxCoords:p-pentominos.biggerCheckerboard, size:"small", caption:"size 6 board" %}
+{% include polyomino, boxCoords:p-pentominos.biggerCheckerboard, size:"small", caption:"size 6 board", colorShift:303 %}

 # Predictions
 Before I programmatically explore the space, I'll make some predictions: